ccollins77/firetunnel/README.md

 2018-08-01 21:09:01 Tunnel: DNS 1.1.1.1, 208.67.222.222, 9.9.9.9
 `````
 All the commands above are entered as root.
 Time to switch back to your regular user
-and start a few sandboxes on your client computer:
+and start a few sandboxes:
 `````
 $ firejail --tunnel firefox &
 $ firejail --tunnel transmission-qt &
 `````
-Multiple clients can be connected to the same server machine, this is an example:
+Multiple clients can connect to the same server machine.
+For each client we start an independent server.
+All the servers
+are using the same bridge device, basically joining the client networks.
+Example:
 <br><br>
 <br><br>
 ![network diagram](drawing4.png)